OAuth 2.0 Vulnerabilities

 The request parameters of the authorization endpoint are:

-• state - is a parameter that allows you to restore the previous state of your application; the state parameter preserves some state object set by the client in the authorization request and makes it available to the client in the response.
+parameter preserves some state object set by the client in the authorization request and makes it available to the client in the response.

 How response_type works

-The response_type request parameter is used to inform the authorization server which grant type to use:
+request parameter is used to inform the authorization server which grant type to use:

-• code - value to use authorization code grant.
+- value to use authorization code grant.token

-• token - value to use implicit grant.
+- value to use implicit grant.password

-• client_credentials - value to use client credentials grant.
+- value to use client credentials grant.

 How state works

-Here is a sequence diagram of the full authorization code grant with a state parameter.
-The client implements CSRF protection by checking that the state exists in the user's session when he comes back to get the access_token.
-The state parameter in this design is a key to a session attribute in the authenticated user's session with the client application.
+parameter in this design is a key to a session attribute in the authenticated user's session with the client application.

 Token endpoint